DerwenAI/pynock/FORMAT.md

 These values are reserved.
 So far, there are no known cases where these reserved values conflict with graph use cases.

+Missing values for the `truth` column are undefined and will raise an exception.

+Note that for CSV files:

+  * a header row is expected
-Strings are always quoted using doublequotes.
+  * strings are always quoted, using double quotes

 Note that when using `pandas` to read Parquet files in `NOCK` format, to avoid having `NaN` substituted automatically for empty strings, be sure to use the `use_nullable_dtypes = True` setting: